bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/cancer/mapping_and_rearrangements/mapping.md

 # Introduction

-In this tutorial we will use [bwa](https://github.com/lh3/bwa) to map reads in the [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) to a reference genome.
+In this tutorial we will use [bwa](https://github.com/lh3/bwa) to map reads to the human reference genome.

 The data that we will use is from a breast cancer cell line, HCC1395.
 In the second part of this module we will use [lumpy](https://github.com/arq5x/lumpy-sv) to find genome rearrangements using the mapped reads.
 Module 4 will show you how to discover fusion genes using the same data set.